Board & Advisors

 Members of the Board

-Robert Kearns is President and Founder of Kearns Insurance Corporation and Kearns Investment Corporation.
-Originally from Dublin, he graduated with a Bachelor of Arts Degree in Archaeology and Greek and Roman Civilizations from University College Dublin, before immigrating to Canada in 1979.
+Robert G. Kearns is President and Founder of Kearns Insurance Corporation and Kearns Investment Corporation.
+Robert is also a founding partner of Kearns Edgewater Financial Services Inc. Originally from Dublin, he graduated with a Bachelor of Arts Degree in Archaeology and Greek and Roman Civilizations from University College Dublin, Ireland, before immigrating to Canada in 1979.
+Since founding Kearns Insurance Corporation in 1983, Robert is recognized as a creative driving force in the customization of bespoke life and living benefit insurance solutions for successful Canadians.

 Cormac Monaghan, Treasurer